PEZ/paste-replaced/README.md

    * Default keyboard shortcut: <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>V</kbd>, <kbd>SPACE</kbd>
    * Works in documents as well as in all VS Code input boxes
 * Paste the selection replaced (overwriting it)
+* Paste a specific piece of text configured from a keyboard shortcut
+* Configure a list oc canned texts and paste any of them from a menu.
+(The last selection will be remembered, so you can easily paste the next, text, and then the next, and so on.)
 * Configure typing simulation globally: instant (no simulation), fast, intermediate or slow
 * Override global typing simulation with simulation configured per **replacer**
 * Skip pasting to just place the replaced text on the clipboard